theschenni/Game-of-life-on-R4/readme.md

 This is a small project to be a able to "play" [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on the Arduino UNO R4's 12x8 LED matrix.

-Even in it only offers 96 pixels(cells) to work with you can still make stuff, like a glider (a small group of cells able to move diagonally on the grid), which is the default here.
+Even if it only offers 96 pixels(cells) to work with you can still make stuff, like a glider (a small group of cells able to move diagonally on the grid), which is the default here.

 You are able to change the first frame configuration by changing the numbers (1 = alive, 0 = dead) on line 626
 ```
     uint8_t frame[maxY][maxX] = {
-        // deffine your starting board
+        // define your starting board
         {0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0},
         {0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0},
         {0, 1, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0},